-10. If applicable, use the Reprovision Virtual Machine wizard to allocate additional resources to the VM, as described in "Reprovisioning Virtual Machine Resources" on page 206.
+10. If applicable, use the Reprovision Virtual Machine wizard to allocate additional resources to the VM, as described in "Reprovisioning Virtual Machine Resources" on page 231.

-When you are finished reprovisioning the VM, click Start to boot the VM.
+When you are finished reprovisioning the VM, click $\ensuremath{\textit{Start}}$ to boot the VM.

 - 11. Click Console to open the console of the VM and log on to the guest operating system. - 12.
-For Windows-based VMs, allow the guest operating system to automatically install the VirtIO drivers and other required drivers, which may take several minutes.
-When a noti-fication icon indicates that Your device is ready to use and you are prompted to restart, restart the guest operating system to load the drivers. - 13.
+For Windows-based VMs only, update the VirtIO drivers to the latest supported versions, as described in "Updating the VirtIO Drivers (Windows-based VMs)" on page 215. - 13.
 If necessary, update the network settings in the guest operating system.